 If you consider the top of a pointed roof, be aware that the wind is deflected off it.
 Therefore the sensor should be attached to a pole that extends at least 2 meters above the roof top with guy cables/wires for stablility.

 It is very important to keep the vibrations to a minimum when the wind blows as they cause inaccurate readings and premature damage.
-Ensure that cables are protected from rain, wind, direct sunlight and vibrations.

-The iWeathar Edge can be remotely installed on a mountain top or field where there is mobile phone coverage, or more specifically GPRS coverage.
+The iWeathar Tornado can be remotely installed on a mountain top or field where there is mobile phone coverage, or more specifically 3G coverage.
 The weather information is relayed to the internet via the cellular provider which allows you to view the information anywhere provided you have internet access.
 No wiring, phone lines or electrical outlet is necessary as the system uses a solar panel and battery for power and communicates wirelessly.

-6. Can the general public view my weather station information?
+5. Can the general public view my weather station information?

 Only if you give them permission to do so via the stations control panel.
 This option is configurable once you login to the iWeathar webpage using your login and password.

-8. What are the monthly costs to keep the station on the iWeathar network?
+7. What are the monthly costs to keep the station on the iWeathar network?

-9. My company has very special needs for a weather station/s, including possible software development and electronics, are you able to cater for this?
+8. My company has very special needs for a weather station/s, including possible software development and electronics, are you able to cater for this?